Ringgold Playhouse opens summer comedy ‘Moon Over Buffalo’ June 20

-The Ringgold Playhouse will open its summer comedy, “Moon Over Buffalo,” Thursday, June 20, at the historic Ringgold Depot.
+The Ringgold Playhouse continues its summer comedy, “Moon Over Buffalo,” on Thursday, June 27, at the historic Ringgold Depot.

-The classic play, directed by TRP veteran Kimberly Tyner Jones, will run for seven performances over two weekends between June 20 and 29.
+The classic play, directed by TRP veteran Kimberly Tyner Jones, will run for three performances this weekend.

-“We are so excited to open this backstage farce, ‘Moon Over Buffalo’,” Director Kimberly Tyner Jones said.
-“This show is full of fast-paced physical humor, razor-sharp wit, mistaken identities, slapstick and situational humor, backstage shenanigans, and dysfunctional family dynamics, making this a bubbling concoction of hilarity.”
+“This show is full of fast-paced physical humor, razor-sharp wit, mistaken identities, slapstick and situational humor, backstage shenanigans, and dysfunctional family dynamics, making this a bubbling concoction of hilarity,” Director Kimberly Tyner Jones said.

 Play synopsis